krystof1119/deutschskript/README.md

 #### What can I expect?
 * a NULL constant, which is not null, but 0
-* a wann() function, which is an if statement but worse
+* a wenn() function, which is an if statement but worse
 * Much more, with everything actually being documented!
 * Full typescript typings